cockroachdb/helm-charts/docs/RFCs/19042021_Cert_Management_In_CRDB_Helm_Chart.md

        {{- end }}
     ```

-* 3 empty secret will be created in Helm chart for `cockroachdb-ca`, `cockroachdb-node` and `cockroachdb-root` if `tls.certs.generate.enabled`
+* 3 empty secret will be created in Helm chart for `cockroachdb-ca`, `cockroachdb-node` and `cockroachdb-root` if `tls.certs.generator.enabled`
     is set.
   * Data to these secrets will be populated in the `pre-install` job.
   * In case CA is provided by the user, then `cockroachdb-ca` secret is skipped.
   * Annotation is set on all the secrets created by CockroachDB; eg: `managed-by: cockroachdb`

-* Two cronjob will be created in Helm chart when `tls.certs.generate.rotateCerts` is set.
+* Two cronjob will be created in Helm chart when `tls.certs.generator.rotateCerts` is set.
   * These cronjobs will run periodically to rotate the certificates.
 One will rotate node and client certificates and another one rotate CA certificate.
-  * The schedule of the node and client rotation cronjob will be `tls.certs.generate.minimumCertDuration`.
+  * The schedule of the node and client rotation cronjob will be `tls.certs.generator.minimumCertDuration`.
-  * The schedule of the CA rotation cronjonb will be `tls.certs.generate.caCertDuration` - `tls.certs.generate.caCertExpiryWindow`
+  * The schedule of the CA rotation cronjonb will be `tls.certs.generator.caCertDuration` - `tls.certs.generator.caCertExpiryWindow`
   * On every scheduled run, cronjobs will check if there is any certificate that is going to expire before the next scheduled run,
     if yes then it will renew the certificates.

   * <b>The cronjob will use the same `pre-install` job image for certificate rotations.
 The `pre-install` job image binary will have an argument `--rotate` for handling certificate rotation.</b>